Ways to Wellness

 Using social prescribing to create sustained lifestyle changes and improved self-care for people living with long-term health conditions (LTCs) in Newcastle.

-Ways to Wellness is an innovative programme based on the concept of ‘social prescribing’ – the use of non-medical interventions to achieve sustained lifestyle change and improved self-care among people with long-term health conditions.
+BOP’s Ways to Wellness programme was an innovative initiative based on the concept of ‘social prescribing’ – the use of non-medical interventions to achieve sustained lifestyle change and improved self-care among people with long-term health conditions.

-The programme enhances patients’ abilities to manage their illness – through healthier behaviour, increased community participation and better access to specialist health services – supplementing the support they get from their healthcare professional.
-Participants remain on the Ways to Wellness programme for an average of 21 months, supported at all times by a dedicated ‘Link Worker’, over time improving their quality of life while also reducing the demands on NHS primary and secondary care.
+The programme enhanced patients’ abilities to manage their illness – through healthier behaviour, increased community participation and better access to specialist health services – supplementing the support they received from their healthcare professional.
+Participants remained on the Ways to Wellness programme for an average of 21 months, supported at all times by a dedicated ‘Link Worker’, over time improving their quality of life while also reducing the demands on NHS primary and secondary care.

 Delivery innovations

-The switch to outcomes-based contracting has enabled a much more collaborative, flexible approach to problem-solving.
+The switch to outcomes-based contracting enabled a much more collaborative, flexible approach to problem-solving.

 Outcomes